dylan-lang/dylan-programming-book/source/slots.rst

 be confusing to other people reading the code.

 The ``error`` function signals an error.
-For more information about signaling and handling errors, see :doc:`nexcept`.
+For more information about signaling and handling errors, see :doc:`exceptions`.

 The ``direction-setter`` methods check the direction when the setter is called.
 In `Initialize method for a virtual slot`_, we check the direction